jerinphilip/wateval/README.md

 sources taken from each.
-The tokenization strategy and the BLEU score evaluation using (sadly) `multi-bleu.perl` is packaged within this repository through shell calls through python for quick and minimal changes, albeit to the authors dislike.
+The tokenization strategy and the BLEU score evaluation using (sadly) `multi-bleu.perl` is packaged within this repository through shell calls through python for quick and minimal changes, much to the author's dislike.
 The author eventually hopes this can be merged nicely with [mjpost/sacrebleu](https://github.com/mjpost/sacrebleu).